prashant1507/Study/Kubernetes/ReadMe.txt

 - Taints and Tolerance:
     - Taint is on node and Tolerate is on POD
     - Create taint: kubectl taint node NODE_NAME KEY_NAME=KEY_VALUE:NoSchedule
+    - Taint=taintName, Tolerance=taintName - tolerance will check taint with name taintName and schedule it on that node where taint is set.
+Not recommended
 - Extra:
     - To run command in specific conatiner of POD: kubectl exec pod-name -c CONTAINER_NAME env  (CONTAINER_NAME from yml file)